junxit/us-congress-bills-113/bill.md

 # H.R.
 2189

-> To establish a commission or task force to evaluate the backlog of disability claims of the Department of Veterans Affairs.
+> To improve the processing of disability claims by the Department of Veterans Affairs, and for other purposes.

 ## § 1.
 Table of contents